viadeo/scalavro/README.md

 ## Current Limitations
 - Complex types are incomplete:
   - `fixed` is not yet supported
-  - Only binary disjunctive union types are currently supported (via `scala.Either[A, B]`).
-We are working on potentially representing these types as unboxed union type definitions.
+  - binary IO for union types is not yet supported
 - JSON IO is not yet implemented.

 ## Reference